collaide/repository-manager/README.md

 item << group1
 items << user2

+share = user1.share(the_folder, items)

+# If you want to customize your share options, you can do it like this:

 # Default shares permisions are : {can_add: false, can_remove: false}
 share_permissions = {can_add: true, can_remove: true}
-# Default reposiroty permissions are: {can_read: false, can_create: false, can_update:false, can_delete:false, can_share: false}
+# Default reposiroty permissions are: {can_read: true, can_create: false, can_update:false, can_delete:false, can_share: false}
 repo_permissions = {can_read: true, can_create: true, can_update:true, can_delete:true, can_share: true}

+options = {share_permissions: share_permissions, repo_permissions: repo_permissions}

-share = user1.share(the_folder, items, repo_permissions, share_permissions)
+share = user1.share(the_folder, items, options)
 ```

 `share_permissions` specifies if the item who receive the share can add or remove items in this share.

 `repo_permissions` specifies what kind of permission do you give at this share.
-If all the params are false (as_default), the share is useless, because the items have no more permissions in the repository selectionned.
+If all the params are false, the share is useless, because the items have no more permissions in the repository selectionned.

 See the chapter Authorisations for more details.